davetron5000/faas-is-a-what-now/markdown/downsides.md

 !SH node js/renderPageTest.js

-But, our system is horribly broken.
+But, our system is horribly broken, since the HTML page is still submitting `email` as the parameter name.
 Without a system test, we might not even know that things aren't working.

 ## System Testing for Faas is Not Yet a Thing